Text by Piotr Bockowski

 Over a year of London, lockdown radicalized her transhumanist misanthropy and shifted the focus of her movement art away from human and nonhuman living creatures and onto automatic animation of electric machines.
-This past spring she equipped herself with several items of consumer robotics and in June she released at her IG @eelbergine three sophisticated video-performances exploring body-machine interactions, which reach the energetic edge of the best music videos of Chris Cunningham.
+This past spring, she equipped herself with several items of consumer robotics, and in June, she released on her IG @eelbergine three sophisticated video performances exploring body-machine interactions, which reached the energetic edge of the best music videos of Chris Cunningham.

-Machine Cum Load (posts from 11 June) is a sensual indulgence in orgasmic aesthetics of weapons of mass destructions through fetishism of amphibian-looking, rubber body suit and machine water-gun.
+Machine Cum Load (posts from 11 June) is a sensual indulgence in the orgasmic aesthetics of weapons of mass destruction through the fetishism of amphibian-looking rubber body suit and machine water-gun.
 WenZhe Li performs self-suffocation with a latex hoodie and drooling induced by a muzzle.
-Editing juxtapositions of slow-motion waterboarding, aggressive crab chops of her legs, gun masturbation and cumming over the apparatus of terror lead visually to spills of various bio-mechanical body-liquids all over a bizarre exoskeleton.
+Editing juxtapositions of slow-motion waterboarding, aggressive crab chops of her legs, gun masturbation and cumming over the apparatus of terror lead visually to spills of various bio-mechanical body liquids all over a bizarre exoskeleton.

-Bringing out Ballardian sexualisation of technological restrain of the human body, WenZhe seems ready to, quoting Marshal McLuhan, become a “sexual organ of machines” and at the same time destroy herself during machinic orgy.
+Bringing out Ballardian sexualisation of technological restrain of the human body, WenZhe seems ready to, quoting Marshal McLuhan, become a “sexual organ of machines” and simultaneously destroy herself during machinic orgy.

-Crashed: Nanobot (posts from 20 June) presents a vicious fight of Wenzhe Li against two drone cameras (controlled by Matthew Meatball & Uchercie Tang).
-Taking place between a derelict greenhouse and concrete, semi-enclosed car park, WenZhe Li switches from whip flogging to punching with boxing gloves against insectoid, aerial surveillance device charging onto her.
-Those superficial gestures of defense point at remote automated warfare of the 21st century but on the other hand repeat the futurist aesthetic ecstasy of Italian industrial militarism from over a century ago.
+Crashed: Nanobot (posts from 20 June) presents a vicious fight between Wenzhe Li against two drone cameras (controlled by Matthew Meatball & Uchercie Tang).
+Taking place between a derelict greenhouse and a concrete, semi-enclosed car park, WenZhe Li switches from whip flogging to punching with boxing gloves against an insectoid aerial surveillance device charging at her.
+Those superficial gestures of defence point at remote automated warfare of the 21st century but, on the other hand, repeat the futurist aesthetic ecstasy of Italian industrial militarism from over a century ago.

-WenZhe Li describes her act as “a religious acceptance of body recolonisation by technology”, which gives her portrait of surveillance an intra-biological aspect as she visually compares the drones to microbiological organisms.
+WenZhe Li describes her act as “a religious acceptance of body recolonisation by technology, ” giving her portrait of surveillance an intra-biological aspect as she visually compares the drones to microbiological organisms.